gustke/Sensehat/Part-2.-A-Sense-HAT-Dashboard.md

 # ---------------------------------
 ```

 Specifically, you need to set your ACCESS_KEY to your Initial State account access key.
+Notice how easy it is to read data from the Sense HAT in a single line of Python (e.g. sense.get_temperature()).

 At a command prompt on your Pi, run the script:

 ```
 $ sudo python sensehat.py